DGretta/Music/modular/4ms_company_listen_io_guide.md

 ---

 **Bottom Line:** Listen IO isn't just an audio interface - it's **essential studio infrastructure** that bridges the gap between modular synthesis and professional audio equipment with studio-quality conversion, comprehensive monitoring, and flexible connectivity options.
 Every patch teaches something new about professional I/O, from basic level conversion to complex studio integration.
-As **fundamental I/O infrastructure within Phase 2 ecosystems**, it enables professional studio integration, high-quality monitoring, and seamless external instrument integration while maintaining the signal integrity essential for professional recording and performance applications in the most compact and capable format possible.
+As **fundamental I/O infrastructure within Advanced modular ecosystems**, it enables professional studio integration, high-quality monitoring, and seamless external instrument integration while maintaining the signal integrity essential for professional recording and performance applications in the most compact and capable format possible.